AprilJauhal/GMPipe/README.md

     `$ bash [path_to]/GMPipe/Scripts/GMPipe_start.sh [path_to]/GMPipeline_userinput.ctl`

 4) Running Snakemake:
-    _This step generates and parses trees for each query sequence with ingroup_reps.fa and outgroups.fa sequences_
+    _This step generates and parses trees for each query sequence with ingroup_reps.fa and outgroups.fa sequences and generates output files_

     IMPORTANT: this step must be called from the same directory as the "Snakefile" in the GMPipe directory.
 The "directory" below refers to the working directory that you selected in GMPipeline_userinput.ctl